fpvandoorn/hanabi-scratchpad/characters.md

 ## Conventions

 ### General
-* Take extra caution when interpreting moves as unnecessary moves, occupied moves or loaded moves.
+* Take extra caution when interpreting moves as unnecessary moves, occupied moves, loaded moves,  or no-information double finesses/bluffs.
   There might be a good other reason.
+If a clue cannot be given directly by some character restriction, it is not unnecessary.
 * 5 player character games are considered Hard Variants.
 * Generally, when a player is forced to clue by their character they can give locked hand saves (but not 8 clue stalls) to other players if there is nothing better to do.